FAQs

-The Nerd’s Guide to Swimming Pool & Spa Maintenance
+The Nerd’s Guide To Swimming Pool & Spa Maintenance

 Time for a good ol’ physics experiment!
 Fill a bucket with pool water and submerge it so the water level inside the bucket matches the pool’s surface.
 Over the course of a week, observe the levels—if the pool water level drops more than the bucket’s, you’ve got a leak.
 This method controls for evaporation, making it the most DIY-friendly science experiment outside a middle school classroom.